Principals

 Playwright in Residence

-Anita is a graduate of the National Theatre School of Canada and has a degree in English, Theatre, South Asian Languages from the University of British Columbia.
-A member of the 2004/05 Tarragon Writer's Unit, Anita was also one of three playwrights across the country for the Vancouver Playwrights' Theatre Centre's inaugural program, The News.
-Additionally, her self-written/self-performed solo show Fish Eyes has been acclaimed across Canada and internationally and continues to tour regularly.
 Acting credits include: Bloom (Modern Times Stage Theatre), Bombay Black (Cahoots Theatre), and Tales from Ovid (Centaur Theatre).
 Film credits include: Murder Unveiled for which she received the Best Actress award at the Asian Festival of First Films in Singapore.
 Additionally, she accepted an award from Premier McGuinty (Ontario) for her contribution to the South Asian performing arts as well was one of fifty artists invited to celebrate the Canada Council for the Arts' 50th Anniversary with Governor General, Her Excellency the Right Honourable Michaëlle Jean.
-Anita is the 2007/08 Playwright in Residence at Nightswimming Theatre where she will work on projects Aisha n' Ben and The Misfit, which will premiere at the 2008 Vancouver PuSh Festival and perform at Workshop West Theatre & Harbourfront Centre Studio Theatre.
+Anita is the 2009/10 Playwright in Residence at Nightswimming Theatre where she will work on her latest work, Aisha n' Ben, which underwent a workshop production earlier this spring with the support of the 2010 Vancouver Cultural Olympiad.

 Back to top ^